 How does air humidity affect human well-being?
 How to increase air humidity in an apartment: signs of “dryness” and ways to eliminate it How air humidity affects the human body

-Air humidity and skin
+Humidity and skin

-Approximately the same thing happens in winter, when it is very cold outside.
-During this period, the humidity of the air usually decreases, because due to the low temperature there is no evaporation of water, but the air is also ready to receive moisture and absorb it.
-As a result, in the cold, due to the dryness of the air, it is very difficult to breathe.
+About the same thing happens in winter, when there is severe frost outside.
+During this period, air humidity usually decreases, since due to the low temperature water does not evaporate, but at the same time the air is also ready to accept moisture and absorb it.
+As a result, in the cold it is very difficult to breathe due to the dry air.
 With breathing, a lot of steam comes out, the molecules of which are immediately absorbed into the air.
 As a result, the body loses large volumes of water.
-Air takes away water from the skin of the face, as well as from other open areas of the body.
-That is why after a long stay in the cold, as well as in the heat, the skin becomes dry and dehydrated.
+The air takes water away from the skin of the face, as well as from other open areas of the body.
+That is why, after a long stay in the cold, as well as in the heat, the skin becomes dry and dehydrated.

-As a rule, if the air temperature is high, but at the same time the air humidity is lowered, this is tolerated by people much easier and has less effect on the skin condition.
-At low temperatures, accompanied by a high level of air humidity, rapid hypothermia can occur.
+As a rule, if the air temperature is high, but the air humidity is low, people tolerate it much more easily and have less impact on the condition of the skin.
+At low temperatures accompanied by high levels of air humidity, rapid hypothermia can occur.

-The most comfortable indicators of air humidity for a person's condition, his health and maintaining the correct water balance in the body and in skin cells is a value from 30% to 60%.
+The most comfortable indicators of air humidity for a person’s condition, his health and maintaining the correct water balance in the body and skin cells is a value from 30% to 60%.
 If the indicators deviate in any direction, this can lead to various negative consequences.

-Of course, it is impossible to state unequivocally that with an increase or decrease in the level of humidity in a person, skin problems will definitely begin, since each organism is individual and it is simply impossible to predict its reaction to certain changes in the environment.
-Skin reaction different people to changes in the environment will be different, while if a certain level of air humidity has a certain level of air humidity on the skin of one person positive influence, then in relation to the skin of another person it may turn out to be negative.
+Of course, it is impossible to say unequivocally that when the level of air humidity increases or decreases, a person will definitely develop skin problems, since each organism is individual and its reaction to certain environmental changes is simply impossible to predict.
+Skin reaction different people changes in the environment will be different, and if a certain level of air humidity affects the skin of one person positive influence, then in relation to the skin of another person it may turn out to be negative.

-View of dry air in apartments
+Video about dry air in apartments

 • Atmosphere pressure;